epsbLogo

 W. P. Wagner School has lived a double life since opening in 1969.
 It began as a trade school and changed to a school of science and technology in 1991.

-Today the school boasts eight computer labs, ten science labs, two gyms and a greenhouse.
-Strong programs such as Science, Math, Social Studies, English, Fine Arts, Technology, International Languages and Sports make the 1500 plus students and staff happy to have made W. P. Wagner School their school.
+Today the school boasts strong programs such as STEM, Science, Math, Social Studies, English, Fine Arts, Technology, International Languages and Sports make the 1600 plus students and staff happy to have made W. P. Wagner School their school.